 That same year, the first American death in what was to be called the Vietnam War occurred in Saigon.

 1946 was a busy year.
 "The Adventures of Sam Spade" debuted on CBS Radio, the first helicopter was licensed for use in New York City, and Rear Admiral Sidney W Souers, USNR, became the first CIA director.
 John graduated from high school, and prepared to enter West Point Military Academy, his father's dream fulfilled.
-The Winecoff Hotel, where both Mr and Mrs Baracus worked, burned to the ground, with 119 lives lost.
+The Winecoff Hotel in Atlanta, where both Mr and Mrs Baracus worked, burned to the ground, with 119 lives lost.
 Devastated, the Baracus family moved to Chicago for a fresh start, temporarily moving in with Mr Baracus' brother.
 A.J.
 Bancroft married his college sweetheart, Samantha, in California.
 And the third member of our team was born - H.M.
 Murdock.
 His birth certificate only states "Baby Boy" for a name; no one knows if his parents didn't have a name picked out or if the hospital just didn't get it written down.

 Thankfully, 1947 was somewhat calmer.
 "Kukla, Fran and Ollie" premiered, as well as the movies "Miracle on 34th Street" and "Great Expectations" , and, in a somewhat more ambiguous incident, the folks of Roswell, New Mexico, discovered a UFO in their back yard.
 This was also the year the final piece of our puzzle entered the world, in Los Angeles, California.
 Mr and Mrs A.J.
 Bancroft welcomed their only child, Richard, named after A.J.'s father.
 A.J. was slightly less exuberant about the blessed event than his wife, but took on the responsibility like a man - as his own father expected.